History of the Jews in Kolkata: Emigration

 Most Baghdadi Jews felt they now had to decide which citizenship to choose.
 From 1947 to 1952, all those living in India still held British Indian passports.
 Consequently, all those Indians who wanted to emigrate and could afford the fare left India.
 By 1951 only 1,500 Jews remained in Kolkata.

-The wealthier Baghdadi Jewish merchant families from Kolkata with ties to the British establishment and the Sassoon family settled in West London where they soon formed the majority of the historic Spanish and Portuguese Jews Congregation in Maida Vale.
-Those less wealthy settled in Golders Green in North London.
+Most of the wealthier Baghdadi Jewish merchant families from Kolkata with ties to the British establishment and the Sassoon family settled in West London where they soon formed the majority of the historic Spanish and Portuguese Jews Congregation in Maida Vale.
+Those immigrants less wealthy settled in Golders Green in North London.
 By the early 1960s Golders Green had become home to a larger Baghdadi Jewish diaspora from Shanghai, Burma, India and Singapore who founded numerous small synagogues following the Mizrahi Jewish rite.
 By the end of the 1950s there were more Kolkata Jews in Golders Green than in Kolkata at the time.

 There was also a great desire in the Baghdadi Jewish community to settle in Australia but following 1948 the country secretly implemented an immigration policy excluding Jews from the Middle East and Asia from settling in the country frustrating Baghdadi Jews from emigrating there.
 However, in the early 1950s the Baghdadi Jews alongside other minority populations in India were granted the right to migrate to Australia as the White Australia immigration policy was progressively dismantled.
 This saw considerable Baghdadi Jewish emigration from Kolkata to Australia.
 It has been estimated a third of the Baghdadi Jewish community of Kolkata eventually settled in Sydney in Australia with the remainder not departing to Britain settling in Israel.

 Despite support and interest in Zionism in Kolkata before World War Two relatively few of the Baghdadi Jews from Kolkata eventually settled permanently in Israel.
 Baghdadi Jews from India settled in concentration in Ramat Eliyahu, Ashdod and the Kurdani neighborhood near Haifa and in across Israel's major cities.
 Broadly those that did settle in Israel did not maintain a communal identity but merged with the wider Iraqi Jewish community.